 For Phase I to be successful, procedures and visits will be safely resumed, supply and staffing levels will be maintained, and a low prevalence of COVID in the community and hospital will be sustained.
 When these criteria are all maintained, Augusta Health will move to Phase II.

 Procedures that require pre-procedure testing of the patient for COVID-19.
-The testing protocol will include quarantine prior to surgery.
+The testing protocol will include quarantine prior to surgery—began on Monday, May 25.

 - The procedures include Outpatient Surgery, Endoscopy, Cath Lab, Sleep Lab, and Inpatient and Outpatient Invasive Radiology Procedures.